How to Create a Family Mission Statement for Your Home

 So for something fun this Father’s Day, I encourage you and your partner to write out one of your own for your household whether you are single, married or married with children.
 And if you happen to have all boys and like this one, by all means, print it off and use it by clicking HERE.
 Then find somewhere in your house to hang it so it can keep you inspired on the easy days.
 And the rough ones.

-If you have girls or a mix of both genders, I would love for you so share with me what Mission Statement you come up with in your house.
+If you have girls or a mix of both genders, I would love for you so share with me what family mission statement you come up with in your house.
 Enjoy!

 In this house, we raise boys.